Skip to main content

 • Infrastructure

-Once you have created the Places tool, you can upload up to 30 shapefile or kml files, but please note that uploading many or large files can impact your loading times.
+Once you have created the Places tool, you can upload up to 30 shapefile or KML files, but please note that uploading many or large files can impact your loading times.
+Additionally, if your Shapefile is larger than 5 MB, you'll need to convert it to GeoJSON before uploading.

-Your shapefile must be a zipped file, containing all your shapefile information, including the .shp file with the layer information.
-If you add your files into a folder before zipping it, it will not work.
+Your Shapefile must be a zipped file containing all your Shapefile information, including the SHP file with the layer information.
+If you add your files to a folder before zipping it, it will not work.

 2. Give your layer a Name and select Choose file to select and upload your file.